jkeefe/newmark-design-development/README.md

 <a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class6">Notes for this class</a>.

+## Class 7 • Data security: For you, your sources, and your audience

+Let's talk about security.
+We'll get into how you can start practicing better personal security and about how to act responsibly and ethically with the data you get from others.

+<a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class7">Notes for this class</a>.

-## Class 7 • Chatbots for collecting information in real time
+## Class 8 • Chatbots for collecting information in real time

 We'll mash up what you know about forms, chatbots, and Glitch to build a chatbot that asks questions and saves the answers.

-<a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class7">Notes for this class</a>.
+<a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class8">Notes for this class</a>.

-## Class 8 • Identifying and communicating your hopes and dreams
+## Class 9 • Identifying and communicating your hopes and dreams

 Let's bring what we've learned so far into your community project.
 We'll outline what you hope to achieve, how it would work, and how you can scope out your ideas for someone else to help you build them.

-<a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class8">Notes for this class</a>.
+<a href="https://keefe.cc/newmark-design-development/THE_NOTES.html#class9">Notes for this class</a>.

-## Class 9 • Make bots to do your bidding
+## Class 10 • Make bots to do your bidding

 - Every time a famous person tweets, put it in a spreadsheet
 - Every time it's at or below 32 degrees send a tweet